felidadae/owca/docs/numa_allocator.rst

         output_filename: anomalies.prom
         overwrite: true

 Run WCA agent as usually.
+Then NUMAAllocator will be run with default values - based on algorithm *'fill_biggest_first'*.

 Algorithm explanation